ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 Signature and Encryption Algorithms" registry [@IANA.JOSE], or be a collision-resistant name.

-To avoid the risk of collision with algorithms contained here, registered in the "JSON Web Proof Algorithms" registry, this specification defines `proof_alg`.
+To avoid the risk of collision with algorithms registered in the "JSON Web Proof Algorithms" registry, this specification defines `proof_alg` key parameter.

 For COSE_Key values, a `proof_alg` key parameter is likewise defined to avoid collisions with the IANA "COSE Algorithms" registry [@IANA.COSE].